-Refer to Figure 9-8 when completing these steps to install the power tray assembly.
+Refer to Figure 9-4 when completing these steps to install the power tray assembly:

-- 1. Locate the power switch 1, the power cord (not shown), the four screws 3 that fasten the power tray assembly to the system, and the handle 4 of the power tray. - 2.
+- 1. Locate the power switch 0, the power cord (not shown), the two screws 3 that fasten the power tray assembly to the system, and the handle of the power tray (located beneath the power connector 2). - 2.
 Align the power tray with the module guides of the slot designated for the module. - 3.
-Grasp the handle $\boxed{4}$ and slide the module into the unit. - 4.
-Tighten the four screws 3 using a number 2 cross-point screwdriver. - 5.
-Place the power switch $\boxed{1}$ in the 0 (OFF) position. - 6.
+Grasp the handle and slide the module into the unit. - 4.
+Tighten the two screws 3 using a number 2 cross-point screwdriver. - 5.
+Place the power switch 0 in the 0 (OFF) position.
+Note that you should press the side marked 1 so that the side marked 0 becomes visible. - 6.
 Plug the power cord into the power connector 2 and then into the connector for the primary power source.